brandonopened/interoperability_viewer/README.md

 An interactive web application for exploring and comparing educational and credentialing data standards including specifications from 1EdTech, Credential Engine, HR Open, and CEDS.

 Collaborative effort by Brandon Dorman, Kevin Feyen and others! please reach out to brandon.dorman@gmail.com with questions or inaccuracies; I usually tried to upload the exact specification document and have manually checked it and examples are often directly from the interoperability specification's repo's.
+For specs like CASE/CTDL I don't show an exhaustive list of association types but for CASE 1.1 for example showed the new translation type because it's novel.

 ## Features